Intrinsically Motivated Goal Exploration Processes with Automatic Curriculum Learning: Experiments

-The robotic setup has two platforms: in the first one, a Poppy Torso robot (the learning agent) is mounted in front of two joysticks (see Fig. \ref{setup}).
-In the second platform, a Poppy Ergo robot (seen as a robotic toy) is controlled by the right joystick and can push a ball that controls some lights and sounds.
-Poppy is a robust and accessible open-source 3D printed robotic platform \cite{poppy}.
+A Poppy Torso robot (the learning agent) is mounted in front of two joysticks and explores with its left arm.
+A Poppy Ergo robot (seen as a robotic toy) is controlled by the right joystick and can push a ball that controls some lights and sounds.
+Poppy is a robust and accessible open-source 3D printed robotic platform \citep{poppy}.